chaturay/serverless-artillery/README.md

 Throughout this tutorial we will walk you towards performance testing the AWS website, https://aws.amazon.com/.

-We would test with our custom script but would use default project assets.
+We would test with our custom script but would use default deployment assets.

 **Start by creating a new directory for this tutorial and go to that directory in command line.**